activisthandbook/activisthandbook/articles/organising.md

 ## Improve this chapter

-You can make this chapter about organising better.
+You can make this chapter about organizing better.
 Here are some things you can do:

 -   **Make this chapter better by reusing existing resources.** Check out the ‘Creative Commons’ materials in the external resources section below - we can freely reuse those as long as we give attribution to the original author.
 Merge them with existing guides or create a new page.

 -   **Translate our best articles.** See a high-quality article?
 Make it available in other languages!

--   **Add more resources.** We already have a lot of awesome resources for this chapter, but if you find some more valuable material, definitely add it to the _External resources_ section below.
-Also check out the subpages of this chapter to see if there are any with a small number of external resources.
+-   **Add more resources.** We already have a lot of awesome resources for this chapter, but if you find some more valuable material, add it to the _External Resources_ section below.
+Also, check out the subpages of this chapter to see if there are any with a small number of external resources.

--   **Improve the contents of this chapter using these suggestions, or add some suggestions below:**
+-   **Improve the contents of this chapter using these suggestions, or add some tips below:**

     -   Presenting the content of this guide through examples of good practices (or failures!) coming from across the globe.
-Form to do that: podcast with interviews (in english); illustrated book/pamphlet; posts on IG.
+Form to do that: podcast with interviews (in English); illustrated book/pamphlet; posts on IG.

     -   How to keep your movement inclusive